Mightysmallfry/C-Practice/README.md

 - Get Screen Dimensions
 - Attack Actions - All available attacks
 - Damage types - All available damage types

+## inCombat (Part of Game):
+- Turns
+- 2 Parties
+- ////////// combat loop ///////////
+- Checks if either party is defeated, give out rewards if done
+- Combat does 1 dinosaur at a time, alternating teams
+- Choose action (attacks, items, run/forfeit, change combat order)

+## Creature:
+The base class for all creatures, ally or enemy
 - Physical Damage - which damage types count as physical
 - Magical Damage - which damage types count as magic or elemental

-## Creature:
-The base class for all creatures, ally or enemy
 - Hit Points
 - Stats
 - Attack Framework